TitusMago/Analysis_to_improve_game_player_performance/README.md

 <ins>Analysis to improve game player performance.</ins><br>
 <ins>Information</ins><br>
 Assetto Corsa was played on a laptop many times with on win.
 A decision was made to analyze data from this game to improve a game player's performance.
 Some variables were switched on to one at a time to record race time.
 This data was analysed with help of a hypothesis tests.
-Statistical analysis provided a solution at the end races were won.<br>
+Statistical analysis provided a solution at the end races were won.
+Report was checked for pledgiarism, an html file for pledgiarism detection was included in this repository.<br>
 <ins>Technology</ins><br>
 Software that completed this project include:
 1. A pdf reader